- Warnings & Disclaimers

 To select real core and memory voltages on OLED, please use GPU NVVDD and GPU FBVDD sensors in OLED settings panel.
 If you select “GPU Voltage” item, OLED will show driver request voltage, which does represent actual hardware voltage (which may be different, if altered by other tools).

 Starting from version 0.3.17.0 Precision X1 will not be doing firmware update checks for KPE card, so to make sure OLED, fan control and monitoring operating correctly, make sure to verify you are running latest MCU firmware on the card.
-Latest version is E200_FA3F from May 10, 2019.
-Firmware version can be verified by clicking 🛈 icon next to PX1 version in the bottom right corner.
+The latest version is E200_FA41 from June 17, 2019.
+The firmware version can be verified by clicking 🛈 icon next to PX1 version in the bottom right corner.

 Binary image and flash tool available here: